2007 West Virginia Mountaineers football team: Cincinnati

 For the second straight game West Virginia made a double-digit second-half lead interesting by coughing up the football.
 And for the second straight game the Mountaineers were able to hold on for a victory by defeating No. 21 Cincinnati 28–23 to keep its Big East title hopes alive.
 Pat White finished the game with 295 yards of total offense, rushing 27 times for 155 yards and two touchdowns and completing 13 of 19 passes for 140 yards.
 Sophomore safety Boogie Allen recovered a Cincinnati onside kick to save the Mountaineers' win.
 The team wore white jerseys and blue pants.

 Connecticut

 West Virginia rushed for 517 yards(415 of which came in the second half) and clinched their 5th Big East title with 66–21 win over UConn.
 Pat White went 9/13 passing for 107 yards and a TD, as well as rushing for a season high 186 yards 16 on carries and 2 TDs.
 Freshman RB Noel Devine also added 118 yards on the ground with a TD.
 Steve Slaton also went over the 1,000 yard mark on the season for the 3rd straight year.
-The win clinched the Big East automatic Bowl Championship Series berth, and coupled with the previous day's upset over then #1 LSU by unranked Arkansas, put the Mountaineers in a position to play for a berth in National Championship game with a win over rival Pitt the next week.
+The win clinched the Big East automatic Bowl Championship Series berth, and coupled with the previous day's upset over then #1 LSU by unranked Arkansas, as well as #2 Kansas' loss to #4 Missouri, put the Mountaineers in a position to play for a berth in National Championship game with a win over rival Pitt the next week.
 The team wore traditional blue jerseys and gold pants.